Asymptotic behavior of periodic solutions in one-parameter families of Li\'{e}nard equations: Asymptotic behavior of the limit cycle for large values of

 Generically, a non--normally hyperbolic point is a fold point of $\mathcal{S}$.
 In the case when the critical manifold $\mathcal{S}$ has non--normally hyperbolic points, interesting global phenomena can occur.
 For instance, an interesting kind of global phenomenon is the relaxation oscillations.
 A \textit{relaxation oscillation} is a periodic solution $\Gamma_{\mu}$ of the slow--fast system \eqref{SlowFast1} that converges to a singular trajectory $\Gamma_0$, when $\mu \to 0$, with respect to Hausdorff distance.
 A singular trajectory means a curve obtained as concatenations of trajectories of the reduced and layer problems (with a consistent orientation) forming a closed curve.

-In \cite{KruSzm2001} the authors described a prototypical situation where a relaxation oscillation exists, see Theorem 2.1 of \cite{KruSzm2001}.
-In the following we describe the necessary hypotheses for the existence of a relaxation oscillator.
-For more details see Section 2 of \cite{KruSzm2001}. \begin{itemize} \item[\textbf{(C1)}] The critical manifold $\mathcal{S}$ can be written in the form $y=\phi(x)$ and the function $\phi$ has precisely two critical points, one minimum $\ov x_m$ and one maximum $\ov x_M$, both non--degenerate (folds). \item[\textbf{(C2)}] The fold points are generic, i.e.
+In what follows we describe a well known prototypical situation where a relaxation oscillation exists (see \cite{KruSzm2001,MR80,Pon57}).

+\begin{itemize} \item[\textbf{(C1)}] The critical manifold $\mathcal{S}$ can be written in the form $y=\phi(x)$ and the function $\phi$ has precisely two critical points, one minimum $\ov x_m$ and one maximum $\ov x_M$, both non--degenerate (folds). \item[\textbf{(C2)}] The fold points are generic, i.e.